ociu/sphinx-traceability-extension/README.rst

 relationship name can be used.

 A configuration variable, ``traceability_relationships``, can be used to extend and customize the set of available relationships.
+A configuration variable, ``traceability_relationship_to_string``, needs to be defined in order to translate the relationship tags to readable text.
 See `Configuration`_ for details.

 ::